Lemon bottlebrush planting, care and pruning

 Planting lemon bottlebrush

-Planting Lemon bottlebrush or CallistemonIt is a good idea to plant lemon bottlebrush after the last frost spells, preferably during the month of May.
+Planting Lemon bottlebrush or CallistemonIt is a good idea to plant lemon bottlebrush after the last frost spells, preferably late spring.

 In Northernmost regions, favor growing lemon bottlebrush in containers so you can bring the pot inside, away from the freezing winter.